Sign In

 Is Your Side Hustle Actually Profitable?

-The creator economy and gig economy have romanticized the "side hustle."
-However, many people who start side businesses look exclusively at top-line revenue without calculating their actual net profit.
-Earning $2,000 a month sounds fantastic until you realize you spent $1,500 on ads, software, and materials to get it.
+However, the vast majority of people who start weekend side businesses look exclusively at their gross revenue without ever calculating their actual, mathematically accurate net profit.
+Earning $2,000 a month in a new side hustle sounds incredibly fantastic until you forcefully realize you actively spent $1,500 on Facebook ads, SaaS software subscriptions, and raw physical materials just to acquire that revenue.

-To run a successful, sustainable side business, you must separate these three concepts:
+To successfully run a sustainable, wealth-generating side business rather than an expensive hobby, you must strictly separate these three core financial concepts:

-• Net Profit: The money remaining after deducting fixed costs (like web hosting and SaaS subscriptions), variable costs (like credit card processing fees and cost of goods sold), and estimated income taxes.
+The physical money remaining after aggressively deducting your fixed operational costs (like web hosting and Shopify subscriptions), variable costs (like Stripe processing fees and product manufacturing), and estimated federal/state income taxes.

-• Effective Hourly Wage: Your net profit divided by the total hours you invested.
-This is the most crucial metric.
-If your effective hourly wage is below minimum wage, your side hustle might be an expensive hobby.
+Your final net profit mathematically divided by the absolute total hours you personally invested (including admin and marketing time).
+This is the single most crucial metric.
+If your effective hourly wage drops below minimum wage, your side hustle is failing as a financial asset.

-As a standard employee, taxes are withheld automatically from your paycheck.
-In a side hustle, you receive the full gross amount, but you are still legally obligated to pay taxes on that income.
-Failing to set aside a percentage of your revenue for quarterly tax payments is the number one reason side businesses fail in their second year.
-This simulator automatically subtracts your estimated marginal tax rate to reveal your true take-home pay.
+Failing to actively set aside a strict percentage of your monthly revenue for quarterly estimated tax payments to the IRS is historically the number one reason side businesses fail violently in their second operational year.
+This financial simulator actively subtracts your estimated marginal tax rate to reveal your true, safe take-home cash.

 Related Tools